k0s/toolbox/README.txt

 -----------

 Outside of the required fields (name, description, and URL), a tool has a number of classifier tags.
-Out of the box, these fields are
+Out of the box, these fields are:

 * usage: what the tool is for
 * dependencies